cormacguerin/lepton/README.md

  sudo make install

-# install postgres and add the schema in the server directory
+# install postgres create databases and add the schema in the server directory
+# in psql
+CREATE DATABASE admin;
+CREATE DATABASE index;
+# or as postgres user
+create db admin
+create db index

+# then run the schemas in server/ for each
+# connect with psql -d admin
+# you need to update the password in ./password with whatever is the psql postgres password

 # install nodejs and run node lepton.js

  - testing indexing api.